agusrichard/agusrichard/README.md

 - 💬 Ask me about anything, even if it's not about programming or software
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/agus-richard/) or [Email](mailto:agus.richard21@gmail.com)
 - ⚡ Fun fact: I love Astronomy ❤️ and want to be a musician
-- 🏆 Hobbies: Photography, Reading, Writing Fiction, Traveling, Backpacking, Running, Freediving, and Fitness
+- 🏆 Hobbies: Photography, Reading, Writing Fiction, Travelling, Backpacking, Running, Freediving, Scuba Diving, and Fitness

 I write some articles about programming and more.
-If you want to know, please visit <a href="https://agusrichard.medium.com/">my medium site</a>.
+If you want to know more, please visit <a href="https://agusrichard.medium.com/">my medium site</a>.

 <br />

-Let's learn together and happy learning.
-Also, I am always open for any feedbacks, so don't hesitate to give me some.
+Let's learn together, and happy learning.
+Also, I am always open to any feedback, so don't hesitate to give me some.

 ### Code Challenges